jbarnes850/NeuroProphet/README.md

 # NeuroProphet: AI-Powered Prediction Market for Crypto Trends

 This project demonstrates an AI-powered prediction market for crypto trends using the NEAR AI Stack.
-It leverages advanced AI capabilities, including Retrieval Augmented Generation (RAG) and specialized search APIs, to analyze crypto-related data and generate information-rich and timely cryptocurrency trends.
+It leverages advanced AI capabilities, including Retrieval Augmented Generation (RAG) and specialized search APIs, to analyze crypto-related data and generate information-rich and timely trends.
 The project is designed to be a fun and educational tool for understanding AI-powered prediction markets and the intersection of AI, blockchain, and web3.

 ![NeuroProphet](/public/NeuroProphet.png)